splynx/docs/files/en/tickets/tickets.md

 * **Customer** - which customer to open the ticket for
 * **Assign to** - the administrator the ticket will be assigned to
-* **Subject** -  a relevant subject of the ticket, usually pertaining to the reason for opening the tickt
+* **Subject** -  a relevant subject of the ticket, usually pertaining to the reason for opening the ticket
 * **Priority** - the urgency of the ticket which can be set to low, medium, high or urgent
 * **Status** - the state of the ticket currently which can be set to New, Work in Progress, Waiting for Customer, Waiting on agent, Resolved
 * **Group** - the ticket can be filtered to a specific group of admins depending on the nature of the ticket